 - Duolingo English Test (recommended, but not required)

 An I-20 will be provided to students who submit their enrollment deposit to confirm their attendance at Simmons University after they are awarded admission.

 International students are eligible for our merit scholarship program.
-Students will be reviewed for a merit scholarship ranging from $15,000-25,000 based on their admission application.
+Students will be reviewed for a merit scholarship up to $27,000 based on their admission application.
 Simmons University does not offer need-based financial aid to international students.

 International students may also apply for the Kotzen Scholarship, which provides full tuition, room & board, plus an additional $3,000 for academic pursuits such as study abroad, research support, and more.